qawemlilo/nodebookmarks/README.md

 # The Back End

+### Modules

+ - Express

+ - Mongoose

+ - connect-mongo

+ - Nodemailer

+ - Express-validator

-The application back-end uses 2 models, Users Model and Bookmarks Model.
+The application back-end uses 2 main models, Users Model and Bookmarks Model.

  - The Users Model API handles CRUD operations on users collection for both logged in users and guest users